openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.rrd4j/README.md

 This service cannot be directly queried, because of the data compression.
 You could not provide precise answers for all questions.

 NOTE: rrd4j is for storing numerical data only.
-Attempting to use rrd4j to store complex datatypes (eg. for restore-on-startup) will not work.
+Attempting to use rrd4j to store complex datatypes (e.g. for restore-on-startup) will not work.

 <!-- MarkdownTOC -->